295th Rifle Division: First Formation

 The 295th began forming on 10 July 1941 at Chuguyev in the Kharkov Military District, just east of Kharkov.
-Its basic order of battle included the 1038th, 1040th, and the 1042nd Rifle Regiments, the 819th Artillery Regiment, the 563rd Sapper Battalion, and the 352nd Reconnaissance Company.
+Its key units included the 1038th, 1040th, and the 1042nd Rifle Regiments, the 819th Artillery Regiment, the 563rd Sapper Battalion, and the 352nd Reconnaissance Company.
 In early August, the division was moved west to the Southwestern Front and assigned to the 37th Army.
 By 24 August it was defending the city of Kiev itself.
 On 7 September the 295th was relocated north and became part of the 5th Army, which had retreated across the Pripyat River and the Dnieper to cover the northern flank of the Soviet troops at Kiev.
 The 1042nd Regiment was detached to the 40th Army and as a result was not trapped in the Kiev pocket with the rest of the division, and survived as a separate regiment.
 The main forces of the 295th were destroyed in the Kiev pocket in late September, and it was officially disbanded on 30 September.